This article was last updated on January 6, 2022. The following sections were updated:

 - Apps that support COVID-19-related response, containment, research, or education/training efforts.

-- Apps that support services used to respond specifically to COVID-19, for example, apps that provide social support (food stamps, payment), healthcare, loans, etc., specifically in response to COVID-19.
+- Apps that support services used to respond specifically to COVID-19, for example, apps that provide social support (food stamps, payment), healthcare, loans, and so on, specifically in response to COVID-19.

 Note: Only apps in these categories may use, approximate or leverage coronavirus, COVID-19, pandemic, or related keywords in their Google Play store title and/or icon.

 Other apps may use COVID-19 related terms in their in-app experience, their app description, or app screenshots but not in their title and/or icon.
-For non-medical related apps, references to COVID-19 are limited to non-health related claims (e.g., opening hours changes, sharing tips on activities to do at home, providing commentary on the economic/social impacts of COVID-19, etc.).
-These apps may not include health claims (e.g., prevention methods, treatments, vaccines).
+For non-medical related apps, references to COVID-19 are limited to non-health related claims (for example, opening hours changes, sharing tips on activities to do at home, providing commentary on the economic/social impacts of COVID-19, and so on).
+These apps may not include health claims (for example, prevention methods, treatments, vaccines).

 Eligible COVID-19 apps